daviddavis/pulp-k8s/README.md

 ============

 This repository contains almost everything you need to have a production-quality deployment of Pulp on Kubernetes.
-You provide a running k8s clusters plus shared storage.
+You provide a running k8s cluster plus shared storage.

 TLS with client certificate authentication is used among the services.
 A